Hussain0327/echo-analytics-platform/README.md

 - TypeScript type definitions for all API responses
 - Responsive design that works on mobile and desktop

-Current challenge:
-Working through Codespaces networking configuration.
-The frontend and backend are both running, but need proper port forwarding to communicate.
-Backend CORS is configured for Codespaces URLs, just need to make ports 3000 and 8000 public in the Ports panel.

-Next steps:
-- Fix Codespaces port visibility
-- Test all three pages end-to-end with real data
-- Polish the UI and add loading states
-- Deploy frontend to Vercel, backend to Railway

 Files created: 10 new frontend files (pages, components, lib, types) Configuration added: .devcontainer/devcontainer.json for auto port forwarding

-This brings Echo much closer to being a real product people can use.
-Phase 5 in progress.

 **2025-11-25** - Phase 4 Complete: Evaluation & Metrics
 Built the entire evaluation system to prove Echo actually delivers value.
 Now I can track real impact and generate portfolio-ready stats.